Bottle-M/SimpleWarpForked/README.md

 * `simplewarp.position.create` - Allows the player to use the **/position \<name>**
 * `simplewarp.position.del` - Allows the player to use the **/position del \<name>**
 * `simplewarp.position.list` - Allows the player to use the **/position list**
-* `simplewarp.reload` - Allows the player to reload all configs and warp/position data
+* `simplewarp.reload` - Allows the player to reload all configs and warp / home / position data

 *To give the permissions to players you need a Permission System like [LuckPerms](https://luckperms.net/) or [GroupManager](https://github.com/ElgarL/GroupManager).*